 January 2016 marked the starting date of a new regulation prohibiting the coercion of drivers.
 Freight brokers and 3PLs need to be aware of the new rules, especially if they have direct contact with drivers.

 Last month, the Transportation Intermediaries Association (TIA) presented a webinar that explained the driver coercion rule.
-(TIA members can view the Jan.
-13 webinar by logging in to the Members Only section of the TIA website.)
 The webinar was presented by Nathaniel Saylor, a partner at Scopelitis, a full service transportation law firm.
 Below, Saylor answers some common questions about the new regulation.

 What does the driver coercion rule say?

 FMCSA adopts regulations that prohibit motor carriers, shippers, receivers, or transportation intermediaries from coercing drivers to operate commercial motor vehicles in violation of certain provisions of the Federal Motor Carrier Safety Regulations—including drivers' hours-of-service limits; commercial driver's license regulations; drug and alcohol testing rules; and hazardous materials regulations.
 This rule includes procedures for drivers to report incidents of coercion to FMCSA, establishes rules of practice that the agency will follow in response to reports of coercion, and describes penalties that may be imposed on entities found to have coerced drivers.